ARAGRAGMED/scraper-parlement-py/FASTAPI_README.md

 ## 📋 **Overview**

 This FastAPI application provides a RESTful API for the Moroccan Parliament Legislation Scraper.
-It serves scraped legislation data through optimized endpoints and includes a web interface for data visualization.
+It serves scraped legislation data through optimized endpoints and includes an embedded web interface for data visualization directly in the API.

 ## 🚀 **Deployment**